carpentries/workshop-template/README.md

    used for deployment that creates a `gh-pages` branch.
 See [building a Jekyll site using a GitHub Action][github-project-pages] for more information.

+8. To trigger deployment of a new version of the website, [create a new release of your repository][create-release]

 ## Required information and customizing your workshop page

 1. The file `data.csv` in `_data` directory contains the workshop information.